 On the days when you have work to do, always get out of bed early.
 Starting out your “office” might be the desk a few feet away from your bed, but you need to get up, wash your face and go sit at it.
 Don’t get used to starting late and feeling behind throughout the day.

 It’s incredible the difference that routine can make to your growth mindset, and your ability to deliver good work.
 If you are a ‘night-owl', and prefer to work later in the day or even at night, try to leverage a morning routine and in this case try to go to bed at the same time each evening to set you up for the next day.

-Your to-do list and daily task list should always help you remember that you have things to be completed and help you organise your priorities so that they actually get done.
+Your to-do list and daily task list should always help you remember that you have things to be completed and help you organize your priorities so that they actually get done.